-The ART study drugs provided through this study will be distributed to the study sites by the NIAID Clinical Research Products Management Center (CRPMC).
-The study site pharmacist can obtain the ART study drugs by following the instructions provided in the latest version of the Pharmacy Guidelines and Instructions for DAIDS Clinical Trial Networks.
-The site pharmacist is required to maintain records of all ART study drugs received from the CRPMC and subsequently dispensed to study participants.
-Each study site is required to have a DAIDS Pharmacy Plan in place, which will be reviewed and approved by the DAIDS Pharmacy Affairs Branch (PAB).
+The ART study drugs provided through this study, with the exception of EFV, will be distributed to the study sites by the NIAID Clinical Research Products Management Center (CRPMC), and possibly through regional distribution facilities outside of the U.S. (as approved by the Division of AIDS).
+The provision of EFV will be managed by Family Health International (FHI) who will facilitate the purchasing of EFV locally (refer to SSP Manual for additional details).
+The study site pharmacist can obtain the ART study drugs available through the CRPMC by following the instructions provided in the latest version of the Pharmacy Guidelines and Instructions for DAIDS Clinical Trial Networks, and instructions in the SSP Manual.
+The study site pharmacist is required to maintain records of all ART study drugs are to be held until the study is completed, terminated, or otherwise instructed by the sponsor.
+Specific instructions will be provided for the final disposition of the study products.